OneManMonkeySquad/SandboxAI/README.md

 # SandboxAI
+**Not even close to production ready.
+All feedback and patches are welcome.**

 Minimal HTN AI implementation for [Unity3d](https://unity3d.com).
 It's perfect for a Skyrim-like sandbox AI.
 It doesn't follow any existing implementation.
 Instead it's my own interpretation of the concept.